myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > Another [**Amanda**](../../02-the-creations.../waivfves-2/14.-amanda-wives.md) said, "_Emergency does not erase belief.
 Emergency tests whether belief can protect life without becoming cruelty._"
 >
-> Another [**Amanda**](../../02-the-creations.../waivfves-2/14.-amanda-wives.md) said, "_If you eat everything, you end the story.
+> Another [**Amanda**](../../02-the-creations.../waivfves-2/14.-amanda-wives.md) also said, "_If you eat everything, you end the story.
 If you breed what can live, you write the next page._"
 >
 > Then one [**Amanda**](../../02-the-creations.../waivfves-2/14.-amanda-wives.md), the same one who had once asked about the [**Luffy**](../../02-the-creations.../waivfves-1/33.-luffy-the-rabbit.md) biting a carrot and wearing a hot dog hat, said, "_You already know what happens when you do not think beyond the first meal._"
 >